 Disraeli was very fond of the Bohemian forests and this influenced the planting of trees on the estate with a German Forest full of yew, laurel and pine.
 The beauty of the native trees can be seen in the large areas of Chiltern beech woods surrounding the Manor and in the undulating landscaped park.
 Some of our walks were favourites of Disraeli whilst others arose from country life traditions, such as the Coffin Walk followed by many taken to there final resting place at the parish church where Disraeli is also buried.

 Outdoors with our rangers

-For those who like to be led rather than wander aimlessly, our rangers have a full programme of events throughout the year.
-From wild food walks and woodland workouts to children's trail trackers and beast and butterfly spotting, there's truly something for everybody.
+For those who like to be guided rather than wander independently, our rangers have regular events throughout the year.
+From wild woodland walks to children's trail trackers and mini beast and butterfly spotting, there's something for everybody.
 Visit our events page to see what's coming up.